buzzbangorg/bsbang-crawler-ng/README.md

 - [x] Filter out malicious massive input webpages,
 - [x] Hardware benchmarking for optimal performance across various machines
 - [x] Allow scrapy to crawl multiple domains/sitemaps
+- [x] Record the scraping time in DB as well
 - [ ] Check the faithfulness of JSON-LD - if it is from Life Sciences domain - To be skipped
 - [ ] Handle unsuccessful responses - 40X and keep track of those URLs
 - [ ] Write general scraper for pagination
-- [ ] Record the scraping time in DB as well
-- [ ] Write a Job scheduler for scheduling crawls
+- [x] Write a Job scheduler for scheduling crawls
+- [ ] Check timestamp before recrawling
+- [ ] Error Checking in MongoDB using getLastError
+- [ ] MongoDB Pagnation
+- [ ] MongoDB to Solr